How to Fix “This Site Ahead Contains Harmful Programs” on WordPress

 If you have solved the issues, click the checkbox and ask for a review.

-In closing, I would like to emphasize two important measures you should implement on your WordPress site.
+I would like to emphasize two important measures you should implement on your WordPress site.
 Taking these steps will help you to effectively prevent hack attacks and recover from them more easily.

 1. Consider getting a reliable WordPress security plugin;